-- Public Health England has been asked by the Department of Health and Social Care to commission a national review of the effects of COVID-19 on BAME individuals, following representations from the TUC, among others, and two reports have now been published – read the CSP reactions here and here.
+- Public Health England launched a national review of the effects of COVID-19 on BAME individuals, following representations from the TUC, among others, and two reports have now been published – read the CSP reactions here and here.

-- NHS England, working with England’s Social Partnership Forum and its Workforce Issues Group, has released guidance on risk assessments for workers during the COVID-19 pandemic, which includes the need to risk-assess any BAME and disabled workers who are at a higher risk of catching the virus.
-Ahead of this guidance, NHSE had recommended employers should risk-assess staff at potentially greater risk and make appropriate arrangements accordingly.
+- NHS England, working with England’s Social Partnership Forum and its Workforce Issues Group, has released updated guidance on risk assessments for workers during the COVID-19 pandemic, which includes the need to risk-assess any BAME and disabled workers who are at a higher risk of catching the virus.
+An All Wales tool has been published, too.

-- Submitting evidence to parliament’s Women and Equalities Select Committee on the impact of coronavirus on women.
+- Submitting evidence to Parliament’s Women and Equalities Select Committee on the impact of coronavirus on women (see link below).

 COVID-19 higher cases

-Sadly, the emerging UK and international data suggests that people from BAME backgrounds are being disproportionately affected by COVID-19.
+Sadly, the UK and international data suggests that people from BAME backgrounds are being disproportionately affected by COVID-19.
 See above for actions CSP has undertaken or helped promote on this matter.